pi-rate14/ethCrowd/README.md

 An Ethereum Blockchain based crowdfunding app made using Solidity, React, Hardhat, and Web3.js

 ## UseCase
-Decentralization is the future and this applicatio helps in open campaigns that can be started by anyone and funded by anyone without the need of a mediator that processes the transactions.
+Decentralization is the future and this application helps to open campaigns that can be started by anyone and funded by anyone without the need of a mediator that processes the transactions.
 Since the transactions are written on blockchain, they are immutable and can always be referred to in case of any discrepancies.

 ## Features